Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 You’ll also need to add sitemap locations to your robots.txt file.
 A robots.txt file tells search engine crawlers which pages or files the crawler can or can’t request from your site.
 Choosing which pages crawlers have access to is also called indexing, covered more extensively below.

 Once your sitemap and robots.txt are captured in Google Search Console (GSC), you can manage most aspects of your technical SEO from the GSC dashboard.
-In some cases, it will make sense to invest in software such as SEMRush to create a backlink audit report and help you manage the workflow removing toxic backlinks and identifying helpful ones within that additional dashboard shown in the “Fix Broken Links” section below.
+If you plan to do monthly SEO audits and technical SEO site maintenance, we highly recommend investing in software such as SEMRush.

 Understanding Indexing

-Once you’ve submitted your sitemap, expect that Google and other search engines will begin indexing the pages of your site to show up in search results.
+Once you’ve submitted your sitemap to Google and Bing, expect that search engines will begin indexing the pages of your site to show up in search results.

 Example search result for my brand name query